Facebook Algorithm Change in 2023: Are You Ready？

 Have you experienced posting a image without any engagement, even likes?
 If it happens, you should change your posting strategy.
 Today, Facebook influencer is showing powerful influencing ability.
 You should look for an influencer who has the same audience you want and are willing to interact with your brand.
 However, you should be aware of some influencers might have fake fans to get likes.
 As in this new Facebook algorithm change, likes are not the most essential factor, so you need to distinguish the fake fans and real fans.

-We hope this guide will help any business or marketer that is looking to use Facebook for promotional purposes in 2019.
-If you want your Facebook video look better, try to use Filmora9 to edit video easily and quickly.
+We hope this guide will help any business or marketer that is looking to use Facebook for promotional purposes in 2021.
+If you want your Facebook video to look better, try to use Filmora to edit video easily and quickly.
 Check this video to know more!